Weeknight Bolognese -Dairy-Free

 Got leftovers: You can re-heat the pasta in a heavy-duty pan.
 Just add a splash or two of water, give the pasta a stir, set the heat to med-low, cover and let the pasta warm up.
 The water will evaporate, but will create moisture/steam for the pasta so it doesn’t dry out while re-heating.
 Make sure to give the pasta a stir every so often, so that it doesn’t stick to the bottom of the pan.

 Since I’ve been staying away from gluten, I’ve been serving this sauce up over spaghetti squash for Steve and I and regular pasta for the kiddos.
 I just keep the sauce in the pan, and then everyone tops it over their carb of choice.
+I sometimes also make a small batch of brown rice pasta and then add a bit of sauce to my bowl, and then mix the rest of the sauce with their regular pasta.

 We love serving this pasta with my crispy garlic bread.